quynhho-2007/quynhho-2007/README.md

 ### Some more information about me

 - 🔭 I’m currently working on EpicRes project: an app to view awesome recipes and order all ingredients to make one recipes.
-- 💻 I'm searching resources for my next project: An app that suggests activities based on Weather API, GeoLocation, etc.
+- 💻 I'm researching on resources for my next project: An app that suggests activities based on Weather API, GeoLocation, etc.
 - 🌱 I’m currently learning TypeScript, SQL and Scrum.
 - 💬 Ask me about anything on [![Linkedin](https://i.stack.imgur.com/gVE0j.png)](https://www.linkedin.com/in/quynh-ho-420188171/)